purduesigbots/BLRS-Wiki/hardware/lifts/best-practices.md

 X bracing is the most common strategy used in bracing a lift.
 Structurally, it has strong tension, but not much else.
 As a result, it works well with 1-by on the middle of a DR4b, for instance, but using c-channels won't give you much improvement.
 It also will not prevent twisting, which the main problem plaguing most VEX lifts.

-The SIGBots' Starstruck robot used this strategy on its lift with some pieces of 1x metal, but it had little noticeable impact.
-Avoid that mistake in the future.
+Be sure not to use this strategy with 1x metal, as it will likely have little noticeable impact.

 ## 5-by bracing